-Tonight we hear the story of the Last Supper when Jesus humbles himself and washes his disciples' feet before their Passover meal.
+Tonight we hear the story of the Last Supper when Jesus humbles himself and washes his disciples' feet.
 In commemoration of these acts and in response to the New Commandment, we wash one another's feet during this service.

 Finally, we will abide Jesus' commission to eat bread and drink wine "in remembrance of [him]."
 After Communion, we will ready for Good Friday with the "stripping of the altar," the removal of church adornments.